green-party-dublin-central/nh-web/site/content/post/more-questions-than-answers-on-the-phoenix-park-gates.md

 ---
-title: More questions than answers on the Phoenix Park Gates
+title: More questions than answers on the Phoenix Park gates
 date: 2020-07-17T13:11:47.409Z
 description: >-
   Speaking today Neasa Hourigan, Finance Spokesperson for the Green Party,